wassimkha/backend-k8s-template/README.md

 ## Project Description

 this is a template framework for building a microservice project in kubernetes.
-With multiple microservices communicating with each other, persistent data using mongodb, a functional react app using redux to communicate with the microservices.
-A detailed plan to add microservices and deploy to digital ocean.
+This will allow to create multiple microservices communicating with each other, persistent data using mongodb, a functional react app using redux to communicate with the microservices, and a detailed plan to add microservices and deploy to digital ocean.

 ## This project includes